 Who offers a charitable gift annuity?

 The Charitable Gift Annuity can satisfy the desire to make gifts while still living to improve retirement cash flow.
 Many charitable and religious organizations will accept gifts for charitable gift annuities and then purchase an immediate annuity to fund the cash flow promised on a charitable gift annuity.
-This then allows the charity to utilize the remaining funds after purchasing the immediate annuity.
+This allows the charity to utilize the remaining funds after purchasing the immediate annuity.
 In this way, an individual donor can benefit the charity while at the same time turning a non-productive asset into a lifetime income stream.

 This makes for a win-win situation for everyone.